 Large (organizations with budgets of $1 million and over)

 The Arts Council’s board of trustees selects the individual and employer winners each year.
-The board of trustees meets just prior to the Community Arts Partnership awards luncheon to choose the Columbus Makes Art Award winners.
+The board of trustees meets prior to the Community Arts Partnership awards luncheon to choose the Columbus Makes Art Award Excellence winners.

 The community is invited to join the Arts Council and hundreds of business, arts and civic leaders to celebrate this year’s nominees and winners and the work they do every day to create a thriving and vibrant creative community in Columbus.
 To register to attend, go here.